touseefhameed/oka2015-applied-data-science/README.md

    `.R` script you want.
 3. Run it line by line with **Ctrl + Enter**.
 Read the comments; they explain each line.

-Requirements: R 4.2 or newer, RStudio, and the tidyverse (`install.packages("tidyverse")`, once).
-Lecture 2 covered installing R and RStudio; Lecture 3 covers the tidyverse.
+Requirements: R 4.2 or newer and RStudio.
+Every script starts with a block that installs the packages it needs if they are missing, so nothing has to be installed by hand.
+Lecture 2 covered installing R and RStudio.

 ### Option B, Google Colab in the browser (nothing to install)